Aaroneld/GameOfLife/README.md

 |-- Each cell with four or more neighbors dies, as if by overpopulation|
 |-- Each cell with two or 3 three neighbors survives|

-### Interface Description

-Conway's Game of Life is a type of cellular automation* whereby cells arranged in a are informed of the nature (state) of their environment and can make decisions based on that "knowledge" according to an a priori ruleset without outside interference.
-The Game of Life is "Turing complete**", and can be used to derive any currently known [Turing Machine](https://simple.wikipedia.org/wiki/Turing_machine).

-<sub>*A cellular automaton is a collection of "colored" cells on a grid of specified shape that evolves through a number of discrete time steps according to a set of rules based on the states of neighboring cells.
-The rules are then applied iteratively for as many time steps as desired</sub>

-<sub>**Turing complete is a term used in computability theory to describe abstract machines, usually called automata.
-Such an automaton is Turing complete, if it can be used to simulate a Turing machine.
-It is also called computationally universal.
-Most modern programming languages are Turing-complete</sub>

 ### Basic Functions

 1. Allow a user to turn grid cells on and off